Last Updated on May 17, 2024 by Dave Farquhar

 Marx only made them for two years.

 Marx never released its 1:48 tin cars due to metal shortages caused by the Korean war.
-We would have expected this product line to survive until 1961 or so, but since Marx didn’t know for certain it would have a steady supply of metal to use, it accelerated its transition to plastic.
+Typically Marx kept its designs in production 11 years.
+So based on that, we would have expected this product line to survive until 1962.
+But since Marx didn’t know for certain it would have a steady supply of metal to use, it accelerated its transition to plastic.
 Marx continued to produce its smaller, 6-inch tin trains, but its larger trains transitioned to plastics, which had the side effect of permitting a greater level of detail.